How to Build a Data Dashboard Without Manual Excel Work

 • Multi-source enrichment — bring in marketing, support, or inventory data

 For cleaning messy source data before it enters the pipeline, see How to Clean Messy Excel Data Using Python.
 For the broader picture of data pipeline design, see How to Design Data Pipelines for Reliable Reporting Systems.
+For ecommerce-specific reporting using the Shopify API, see How to Automate Shopify Reports.

 Data & dashboard services include building the full pipeline from sources to live dashboard.